 You can see, just by those usages, that the word "unintentional" in Leviticus 4 and Numbers 15 can include within it someone who is conscious of what he is doing, but he does not act audaciously.
 He does not plan it.
 He is not rebellious.
 He is weak.

 Now God will forgive that.
 But, He will not forgive the sin that is presumptuous according to usage of the words in the Old Testament.

-Remember these usages of the word in both the Old and New Testaments as we begin to look at the examples - the illustrations - that we're going to turn to.
-And, at the same time, I want you to remember this biblical New Testament principle as it is illustrated in the Old Testament, that is "To whom much is given, much is required."
+Remember these usages of the word in both the Old and New Testaments as we begin to look at the examples—the illustrations—that we're going to turn to.
+And, at the same time, I want you to remember this biblical New Testament principle as it is illustrated in the Old Testament, that is "To whom much is given, from him much is required."